WELCOME TO MOUNT CEDER

 The perfect weekend destination from Cape Town, Mount Ceder in the Cederberg Mountains, offers visitors a host of exciting accommodation options.
 In a valley, surrounded by rugged and arrestingly dramatic mountains, Mount Ceder is found on the main route through the Cederberg range.
 It's a great wilderness area with majestic views, amazing Spring flowers (August and September), and rugged hikes – perfect for the young and not-so young.

 How you enjoy the beauty of Mount Ceder is up to you: walk in the mountains with no one around, enjoy clambering over the unique rock formations; swim in the perennial river with the kids or marvel at the delicate Bushman rock art.
-Of course, you could just simply relax and enjoy the exhilarating peace of this unspoilt paradise from the luxury of your house or cottage.
+Of course, you could just simply relax and enjoy the exhilarating peace of this unspoiled paradise from the luxury of your house.
 At the end of an activity-filled day, settle down to a relaxing drink on your veranda, or enjoy a wholesome 3-course meal at the Old Mill House restaurant, accompanied by superb wine from the region.

 Mount Ceder - Cederberg Guest Houses